-Big changes are coming to the Fort Worth Zoo and things are about to get wilder.
-This fall, the Fort Worth Zoo announced A Wilder Vision, a $100-million capital campaign that will include new exhibit space, renovated habitats, special events space, multiple dining areas, restrooms and most importantly, new ways to observe, interact with and learn about animals.
+Big changes are coming to the Fort Worth Zoo and things are getting wilder.
+In 2016, the Fort Worth Zoo announced A Wilder Vision, a $130-million capital campaign that will include new habitat space, renovated habitats, special events space, multiple dining areas, restrooms and most importantly, new ways to observe, interact with and learn about animals.
 A Wilder Vision will also allow the Zoo to guarantee for future generations the survival of many endangered species.

 SUPPORT A WILDER VISION

 After witnessing the poaching problem and plight of several species in the wild, while also experiencing breeding and conservation successes here at home, Zoo officials began identifying the Zoo’s needs over the next 20 years and beyond.
-Planning for A Wilder Vision began in 2011 and developments have already begun.
-Divided into stages – African Savanna, Elephant Springs, Hunters of Africa & Asian Predators and Forests & Jungles – the plan encompasses not only a mission for conserving the animal kingdom, but also for educating and motivating future leaders.
+Planning for A Wilder Vision began in 2011 and developments are now underway.
+Divided into four stages – African Savanna, Elephant Springs, Predators of Asia & Africa and Forests & Jungles – the plan encompasses not only a mission for conserving the animal kingdom but also for educating and motivating future leaders.

-The African Savanna will open to the public in the spring of 2018 and will imitate the natural ecosystem of east Africa, where diverse species roam freely together.
+The African Savanna opened to the public in the spring of 2018 and imitates the natural ecosystem of east Africa, where diverse species roam freely together.
 “We are very excited to bring multiple species together to mimic life in the wild,” said Zoo Executive Director Michael Fouraker.
 “Although most of these species already call the Zoo home, guests will be able to come face to face with these animals and engage in ways that they’ve never been able to before.”
-Two main features Zoo officials are excited to share with Zoo guests will be the African Savanna’s giraffe feeding experience and underwater hippo viewing.
+Two main features Zoo officials are excited to share with Zoo guests are the African Savanna’s giraffe feeding experience and underwater hippo viewing.

 Status in the Wild

 - Greater one-horned rhino status: vulnerable

 - Black rhino status: critically endangered